opendocsg/opendoc-state-courts-practice-directions/PART-13-Electronic-Filing-Service.md

 ## 82. Appointment of agent to establish service bureau

 Pursuant to Order 63A, Rule 4 of the Rules of Court (Cap.
-322, R 5), the Registrar hereby appoints CrimsonLogic Pte Ltd as an agent to establish a service bureau at 133 New Bridge Road #19-01/02 Chinatown Point Singapore 059413 (or such other address in Singapore as may be deemed suitable).
+322, R 5), the Registrar hereby appoints CrimsonLogic Pte Ltd as an agent to establish a service bureau or service bureaux at such address(es) in Singapore as may be deemed suitable.

 ## 83. Documents which must be filed, served, delivered etc., using the Electronic Filing Service